Gomezj1907/stocks_project/README.md

 Place your Google Sheets API JSON in config/credentials.json.
 🚀 Running the Pipeline

     python main.py

 This script will:

 1. Scrape tickers from each index

+2. Store metadata in PostgreSQL (e.g., name, sector, index, country)

+3. Save tickers to a JSON file by country/index

-2. Fetch historical stock prices (starting from 2024-04-03)
+4. Fetch historical stock prices (starting from 2024-04-03)

-3. Publish prices to individual tabs in your connected Google Sheet
+5. Publish prices to individual tabs in your connected Google Sheet

 📊 Coming Soon